In this section you can quickly get key facts, peruse media photos and download pdf documents about Crow Vineyard & Winery and our farm.

 - We are open year round to visitors except for major holidays

-- You can purchase our Crow wines in our wine tasting room, at select retailers and farmers markets and order current selections online.
+- You can purchase our wines in our Tasting Room at select retailers and farmers markets and order current selections online

 - Just two years after building our state-of-the-art winery the Crow Vidal Blanc received a gold medal at an International Wine Competition